Stampede Pest Control

 Ants and termites have some similarities, but they are strikingly different overall.
 Carpenter ants and termites both do damage to homes made of wood.
 They both swarm in the spring, and the species that swarm have wings that make them look alike.

-Even if you are sure whether you have ants or termites, the pest control experts at Stampede Pest Control are ready to help remove them from your home.
-With a magnifying glass — and the guide below — you can spot the subtle differences yourself.
+Either way, the pest control team at Stampede is ready to clear them out of your home.
+And with a magnifying glass and the guide below, you can usually spot the difference yourself.

 How to tell them apart